gabrielluizsouto/aima-study-project1/README.md

 Here, in this repository, I added the code of the first project. (https://inst.eecs.berkeley.edu/~cs188/su25/projects/proj1/)

+## Code observations
-My first commit has the base code, containing skeletons of the search trees that needed to be implemented.
+- My first commit has the base code, containing skeletons of the search trees that needed to be implemented.
 I added my code in the subsequent commits.
+- As described in the project page introduction (https://inst.eecs.berkeley.edu/~cs188/su25/projects/proj1/#introduction), the files I edited are search.py	and searchAgents.py.